Laser420/lighter_lwt_cli/README.md

 - Input validation for all parameters
 - Real-time price display before execution
 - Position verification before closing
-- Comprehensive error handling

 ## Support

 For issues or questions, please check the `llm_context.md` file for detailed technical information.